Jungle Cubs: UK, Australia and New Zealand releases

 Three VHS releases containing 11 episodes of the series were released in the UK, Australia and New Zealand.
 These international releases included newly-animated wraparounds set at unspecified points during the original film with Mowgli (voiced by Tyler Mullen) interacting with the characters as adults, as they recall events from their childhood through the series' episodes.
 In these segments, Baloo is voiced by Ed Gilbert, Bagheera, Hathi, Kaa and Louie are voiced by Jim Cummings and Shere Khan is voiced by Tony Jay.
 Gilbert, Cummings and Jay reprised their roles from TaleSpin.

 DVD releases

 On September 8, 2003, one DVD containing three episodes of the series was released in the United Kingdom.

 Australian and New Zealand releases

-On September 12, 2003, three DVDs containing eleven episodes of the series was released.
+On September 12, 2003, three DVDs containing eleven episodes of the series was released in Australia and New Zealand.

 Digital releases

 In 2016, the entire series was made available for purchase on digital in the United States through Amazon Instant Video, ITunes, and Google Play.
-As of 2022, the series has yet to be released on Disney+.